lmanul/424/by_laws/index.md

 the contractors engaged in and restoration in appropriate progress payments.
-In -the event that seventy-five percent or more of the Unit Owners do not duly and promptly approve the repair and restoration of such Common Element, the Board of Managers shall disburse the net Proceeds of such award in the same manner ag they are required to distribute insurance proceeds where there is no repair of restoration of the damage, as provided in Sections 3 of this Article VI of these By-Laws.
+In -the event that seventy-five percent or more of the Unit Owners do not duly and promptly approve the repair and restoration of such Common Element, the Board of Managers shall disburse the net Proceeds of such award in the same manner as they are required to distribute insurance proceeds where there is no repair of restoration of the damage, as provided in Sections 3 of this Article VI of these By-Laws.
 As used in this Section, the words “promptly approve” shall mean not